 Proposals should be submitted by email to: SomaliaPublicAffairs@state.gov

 Applications are accepted in English only.
 Final grant agreements will be concluded in English.

-Applicants must complete and submit the PAS Small Grant Application Form, which includes a project description, detailed budget (including cost-sharing), and a monitoring & evaluation plan.
+Applicants must complete and submit the PAS Small Grant Application Form, which includes a project description, a detailed budget (including cost-sharing), and a monitoring and evaluation plan.

 - The proposal clearly addresses the goals and objectives of this funding opportunity

 - All documents are formatted to 8½ x 11” paper

 - All Microsoft Word documents are single-spaced, 12-point Times New Roman font, with a minimum of 1-inch margins.